multitoken/pool-management-vue/README.md

 # Fork of Balancer Pool Management

-Pool management interface for users to add and remove liquidity to Balancer pools.
+ETF management interface for users to add and remove liquidity to Multitoken ETFs.

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```